mindshiftmmoteib-arch/mindshift/agent-worker/README.md

 4. The agent joins the room and listens for speech
 5. When someone speaks, it:
    - Transcribes speech (Deepgram)
-   - Translates text (Google Gemini)
+   - Translates text (DeepL)
-   - Converts translation to speech (Cartesia TTS)
+   - Converts translation to speech (ElevenLabs TTS)
    - Plays the translated audio back to the room

 ## Agent Name